Fortinet Retail Video

 FortiGate next-generation firewalls (NGFWs) offer the industry’s lowest latency and incorporate the world’s first software-defined wide-area network (SD-WAN) ASIC to provide high-performance security at the WAN edge and throughout the network.
 Moreover, enabling advanced features such as secure sockets layer (SSL)/transport layer security (TLS) deep inspection in the firewall has minimal impact on network performance in speed or throughput.

-Fortinet Retail Cybersecurity Solutions Juggling Innovation, Customer Engagement, and Payment Card Compliance Evolving Retailer Networks Require a New Security Architecture Perspective Advanced Threats: The CIO’s Time Bomb Network Complexity Creates Inefficiencies While Ratcheting Up Risks Why Security Architects Struggle to Manage Risk in Multi-cloud Environments Fortinet Security Fabric Enables Digital Innovation
+Fortinet Retail Cybersecurity Solutions How Effective Retailers Balance Customer Engagement and PCI Compliance Evolving Retailer Networks Require a New Security Architecture Perspective Advanced Threats: The CIO’s Time Bomb Network Complexity Creates Inefficiencies While Ratcheting Up Risks Why Security Architects Struggle to Manage Risk in Multi-cloud Environments Fortinet Security Fabric Enables Digital Innovation

 Cybersecurity Solutions for Retail Deploying and Securing Curbside Operational Models for Restaurants Cyberthreat Assessment for Retail Fortinet PCI Compliance Solutions Fortinet Retail Wi-Fi Solutions Fortinet Integrates and Automates Network Security for Retailers FortiInsight User and Entity Behavior Analytics